danielliucodes/Yelp/README.md

   Search Results Page

-    - Auto Layout was messed up during scrolling.
+    -Auto Layout was messed up during scrolling.
 The "name" label of the restaurant eventually had tiny width and large height.

   Filter Page

-    - The categories table was not achievable using "static" cells.
+    -The categories table was not achievable using "static" cells.
 An error kept showing up in XCode that I needed a table view controller, which was present.
 As a result, I was not able to break up the filter into sections.

 Walkthrough of all user stories: